damonbrodie/BrodieHomeTheatre/README.md

  it "hears" one of the key phrases.
 Background conversations, the movie soundtrack, etc, are all supplying stimulus that may be confusing to the engine.
 To mitigate this, the application tries to be as contextually aware as possible.
 If the room is vacant (no motion recorded by the motion sensor), stop listening for voice commands.
-I the movie is playing, then limit the key phrases to just pause/stop playback.
-Create lots of variations on the key phrases so it is natural to a wider audience:  "Let's watch the movie Rogue One" or "Play movie Rogue One", etc.
+If the movie is playing, then limit the key phrases to just pause/stop playback.
+I've also created lots of variations on the key phrases so it is natural to a wider audience:  "Let's watch the movie Rogue One" or "Play movie Rogue One", etc.

- Combining each of these facets of the approach has resulted in a surprisingly responsive voice recognition system.
-Of course to limit user frustration there should be other manual ways to control the homer theatre (for example with a remote control).
+ Combining each of these facets of the approach has resulted in a surprisingly responsive voice recognition system for my home theatre purposes.
+Of course, to limit user frustration there are be other manual ways to control the homer theatre (for example with a remote control), but the voice interface makes it genuinely easier to interact with the room.